 Sore throats are uncomfortable, especially when speaking or swallowing.
 Western medicine attributes sore throats to infections such as the cold or flu.
 In Chinese medicine, sore throat is known as a “hot” symptom, and the pathogen is “wind-heat.”
 In this article, I’ll tell you about 5 effective acupressure points for sore throat.

-Traditional Chinese Medicine (TCM) otorhinolaryngology studies ear, nose, and throat diseases under the guidance of TCM principles and teach that these sensory organs are connected to various internal organs.
+Traditional Chinese Medicine (TCM) otorhinolaryngology studies ear, nose, and throat diseases under the guidance of TCM principles and teaches that these sensory organs are connected to various internal organs.
 The throat, for example, is connected to the stomach, lung, and spleen.
 Not surprisingly then, the acupressure points for sore throat are along the long intestine and lung meridians.

 In addition to acupressure for sore throat, it is recommended that you drink peppermint tea and eat cooling fruits such as oranges and other citrus.
 You should also avoid dairy, sugar and sweets, and rich or fried foods.
 You should also get plenty of rest, particularly in warm clothes and blankets to promote sweating.
 This will allow the body to expel the pathogens causing the sore throat.